Updated: Nov 4, 2020

 Three of the mechanisms that horses use to thermoregulate, — their hair muscles, arteries, and sweat glands, — are driven by muscular activity.
 The main condition for these to function optimally is exercise.

 Horses kept in rugs or enclosed in stables, experience an environment where the temperature is almost constant.
 Such horses largely lack the stimulus of temperature variations to initiate the horse's own heat- regulating mechanisms.
 These horses do not have the need or ability to use the muscles that are responsible for raising or lowering the hair layer, expanding or contracting arteries in the skin surface, or activating the sweat glands.
-In the case of persistent lack of use, the hair muscle will decrease, until it cannot take care of the function that it was originally intended to do.
+In the case of persistent lack of use muscles will decrease, until they cannot take care of the function originally intended to do.